-1.1 A player is considered to have control of the ball when the player has the ball firmly held in one (1) or both hands, arms or legs or holds the ball firmly in one (1) or both hands, arms or legs or holds the ball firmly under the body without having the ball touch the ground.
-The grip on the ball must be firm enough to enable the player to stop the rotation of the ball and to exhibit influence over its direction.
+- 1.1 A player is considered to have control of the ball when the player has the ball firmly held in 1 or both hands, arms or legs or holds the ball firmly in 1 or both hands, arms or legs or holds the ball firmly under the body without having the ball touch the ground.
+The grip on the ball must be firm enough to enable the player to stop the rotation of the ball and to exhibit influence over its direction. - 1.2 A player who leaves the ground to make a catch or interception must have control of the ball when first returning to the ground with any part of the body touching the ground in bounds.